stevenplatt/homelab/README.md

 This repository holds configurations and documentation for deploying my personal homelab and network research tesbed.

 The lab environment is intended to run under a infrastructure-as-code model, with all services running as containers deployable by Ansible, Terraform, and Helm within Kubernetes.
-Currently the lab is run in the cloud within [Digital Ocean Kubernetes](https://www.digitalocean.com/products/kubernetes/).
+Currently the lab is run in the cloud within [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).

 ### Table of Contents